Want your parking lot to lasts longer? FREE ESTIMATES LEARN HOW

 There’s a right way and a WRONG way…

-What others do: • Dilute surface seal • Apply only one coat • Don’t use sand in sealer (makes it very slick, like walking on ice) • Oversell the latex (causes premature wear) • Apply too thin or too thick coverage rate Learn More
+• Dilute surface seal • Apply only one coat • Don’t use sand in sealer (makes it very slick, like walking on ice) • Oversell the latex (causes premature wear) • Apply too thin or too thick coverage rate Learn More

 Oxidation is what causes your asphalt to turn from black to grey.
 As the sun hits your asphalt, it slowly bakes the oils out of the surface.
 If left unsealed, your oils will continue baking.
 Causing your pavement to become less flexible, making it more susceptible to failures like cracks.

 Typically the first defect to occur, as the seasons change your asphalt expands and contracts causing it to crack.
 If cracks are left unsealed, water can penetrate the base material, which will lead to major problems down the road.

 Raveling occurs when asphalt has been left unsealed.
 Over a period of time, factors like water, traffic and sunlight can all contribute to increased raveling of the surface.
 In as little as 1 year, your surface can go from nice and smooth to pitted and rough.

 Settling occurs when water seeps into unsealed cracks, causing the base to become saturated and unable to support the weight of vehicle traffic.
 Thus, as the cracks are driven on, they slowly sink creating smaller cracks.